 This would be an absolutely amazing festival to experience in person and is very high on my bucket list of travel experiences.
 If you are interested in experiencing this festival yourself, Trawell has a great article on the best places for visitors to experience the Holi festival.

 Held the first Saturday in March

 If you are looking for a unique and amazing sporting event to attend during your travels, then the Iditarod race in Alaska in the United States is right up your alley.
 This epic annual dogsledding race began in 1973 and has grown into one of this world’s most infamous feats of endurance.

-Each year on the first Saturday of March, participants of the Iditarod race their dog teams from Anchorage to Nome, which is 938 miles or 1,509 kilometers, to claim the prize of being the best dog sledder in the world.
+Each year on the first Saturday of March, participants of the Iditarod race their dog teams from Anchorage to Nome.
+The winner of this 938-miles or 1,509-km race gets to claim the prize of being the best dog sledder in the world.
 It is an epic feat of endurance because the participants must battle the cold, fatigue, and the elements over many days to win the race.